Fall Armyworm

 -

 Fall armyworm (FAW) is a pest that spread from the Americas to Sub-Saharan Africa in 2016.
-It is a fast-reproducing species and causes substantial crop damage.
-Precision Agriculture for Development (PAD) and our partner, the Centre for Agriculture and Bioscience International (CABI) implemented an SMS campaign in four provinces (Southern, Luapula, Central, and Eastern) of Zambia to provide smallholding farmers with timely advice on how to prevent and manage FAW infestations throughout the 2019-2020 season using a digital platform owned by the Zambian Ministry of Agriculture.
+It is a fast-reproducing species that causes substantial crop damage.
+PAD and the Centre for Agriculture and Bioscience International (CABI) implemented an SMS campaign in four provinces (Southern, Luapula, Central, and Eastern) of Zambia using a digital platform managed by the Zambian Ministry of Agriculture to provide smallholder farmers with timely advice on how to prevent and manage FAW infestations throughout the 2019-2020 season.

 Status